sjkilts/tinc/notes.md

   - add paper to .yml, recycle
   - web3.0
   - ethereum network
+  - move away from google analytics
+  - move away from google
   - footnotes css overlay
   - blog post re notes page and how project managment is super subjective but the best
   - info/thoughts section on site